Need for Speed: Need for Speed 64 (canceled)

+Need for Speed: Ferrari (canceled)

+At the time of the beginning of the development of Porsche Unleashed, Electronic Arts was planning to make similar games with Ferrari and BMW.
+Because EA Canada would develop Porsche Unleashed, EA Seattle was counting on developing the Ferrari game, although this idea was canceled even before the release of Porsche Unleashed.

 Need for Speed 10: TerrorFive (canceled)

 Need for Speed 10: TerrorFive was a concept pitched to Electronic Arts around 2008.
 The portfolio page of a former presentation director of EA Black Box says the "goal" of the game was to answer the question "How can large scale street races take place in a post 911 US city?"
 Concept art depicts a group of street racers named "TerrorFive", alongside a mockup of gameplay in which players seemingly hack into police cars.

 Need for Speed: Millionaire (canceled)

 Need for Speed: Millionaire was a canceled online-only entry developed by Criterion Games, which started development around 2008 after the release of Burnout Paradise and Need For Speed: Undercover.
 It would have seen the player and friends go on adventures after a lottery win and the purchase of many supercars, described by Criterion director Alex Ward as "Freeburn meets Top Gear challenges".
 The game was worked on for six months and had a playable version, but was canceled in favor of Need for Speed: Hot Pursuit.